Change

 The IHI Group believes that the success or failure of both large projects and investments significantly depends on initial planning, especially for new projects or those not implemented for some time.
 In response, the Group has established a risk management system with screening processes before accepting orders or making investments.

 For large investments, the Group conducts an internal review of the investment execution plan from the perspective of profitability and risk before the investment is made.
-However, there is a possibility that the target investment efficiency may not be achieved or losses may be recorded due to changes in the economic environment or market that could not be assumed at the time of investment decision-making, or troubles caused by the company or its partners, which may adversely affect the Group's performance and financial position.
+However, there is a possibility that the target investment efficiency may not be achieved or losses may be recorded due to changes in the economic environment or market that could not be assumed at the time of investment decision-making, or troubles caused by the company or its partners, which may adversely affect the Group's business performance and financial position.

 After accepting an order or making an investment, the Group strengthens its monitoring of initial plans and responds to new events and risks, in collaboration with each Business Area's risk management departments, to ensure thorough project risk management.